 All the brands are using a Cobra Deep tuttle box (foil ready) which is made with 8 layers of Glass fiber, 2 layers of carbon fiber, and some PVC.
 My box has 12 layers of carbon fiber and 2 of glass fiber, all with PVC 90Kg/Cm3.
 It also works in a different way, because it has a T-reinforcement, which makes it impossible to split into 2 parts.

-WZ: Can you adapt it to any windsurfing or sup boards?
+Can your deep tuttle box be adapted to any windsurfing or SUP boards?

 AP: Yes, I can prepare the box for all sizes because it’s custom made.

-My standard fin box is 8,5 cm high, but even if you have a board which is less than 8.5cm thick, 10cm from the tail, I can produce a smaller box which will fit it perfectly.
+My standard fin box is 8.5 cm high, but even if you have a board that is less than 8.5cm thick, 10cm from the tail, I can produce a smaller box that will fit it perfectly.

-Behind the scenes video on how Andrea mkaes his foil box
+Here’s a behind the scenes video on how Andrea makes his foil box